 Despite fame and fortune as a modern footballer, Kuyt has effortlessly carried that air of dignity into his own family life.
 Gertrude, his wife, continued to work as a care home nurse until their daughter was born, and he personally ensured that Quick Boys, his first club in Katwijk, received a significant windfall from his Anfield transfer.

-On March 6, 2011, Anfield found itself lavished by spring’s early sunshine, and the blissful reality of Manchester United being made to look average.
-If there were any lingering doubts over Kuyt the footballer, they were vanished.
+On 6 March 2011, Anfield found itself lavished by spring’s early sunshine, and the blissful reality of Manchester United being made to look average.
+If there were any lingering doubts over Kuyt the footballer, they were vanquished.
 That afternoon, Dirk Kuyt did something that only four Liverpool players in history have managed and which hadn’t been done since 1990.
 He scored a hat-trick against their north-west rivals.

 With a typical blend of penalty-box bravery, prowess and power, Kuyt prodded, hammered, and headed three close-range finishes to secure a 3-1 Anfield win.
 During a season which saw Roy Hodgson’s ill-fated reign and Kenny Dalglish attempt to pick up the pieces, Kuyt’s hat-trick provided a rare moment of unwavering cheer.